marshineer/Hockey-Analytics/README.md

 ```

 #### Model Descriptions
-Add descriptions of each model (including inputs/outputs, model use, and thought process/notes)

 In-Game Win Probability: Evaluates the probability a team will win a particular game given the current game state (score, time, etc...).
 The first version of the model is simply based on historical outcomes.
 Later, team strengths will be included as inputs to improve performance.
 Used to determine whether individual players normally impact the game during important moments, or collect points when the outcome of the game is no longer in question.